Xilconic/overengineered-hello-world/HelloWorldOverengineered/SOLID/README.md

 Define a interface that only exposes the behaviors of `Random` that we need to depend on, abstracting away all else.
 #### Consequences
 This isolates the application from possible changes to the `Random` class.

+### 0011 - Improve namespacing and source code organization
+#### Status
+Implemented
+#### Context
+The project file is starting to grow and the structure is getting lost.
+Relationships between files is not immediately apparent.
+#### Decision
+Organize the code in namespaces and folders according to their responsibilities.
+#### Consequences
+Code will be easier to navigate and cluster based on intent.
+If needed, makes it easier to extract separate dll for them.